mkdocs-publisher/mkdocs-publisher/README.md

 Publishing platform plugins for [MkDocs](https://www.mkdocs.org/) that include:

-- `pub-auto-nav` – building site navigation right from files (no need for manual definition in config),
 - `pub-blog` – adds blogging capability,
 - `pub-social` – creates social cards for social media sharing using document metadata,
 - `pub-obsidian` - bindings for [Obsidina.md](https://obsidian.md) that allows you to use: